DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step5.md

-Now, you will verify that gossip encrytion and TLS are enabled, and that ACLs are being enforced.
+Next, you will set necessary configuration options now that TLS is enabled.

 ### TLS Changes

-First, configure Kubernetes to forward the HTTP port (8500) to your development host.
+Configure Kubernetes to forward the HTTP port (8500) to your development host so that you can interract with the Consul CLI from the development host.
 Note port 8501 is being forwarded.
 With TLS enabled, Consul uses port 8501 for HTTPS traffic.

 `kubectl port-forward --address 0.0.0.0 katacoda-consul-server-0 8500:8501`{{execute T3}}